Sunday, 7 May 2023

 Looking towards the road, steps too existed in the same direction.
 (30.04.2023.)

-Google Earth imagery dated 25.11.2022, clearly shows the steps in the south-east direction of the well.
+Google Earth imagery dated 25.11.2022, clearly shows the steps in the south-west direction of the well.

 All the information I could find about this baoli is the following: